-You will be required to pay both your own legal fees and those of the lender.
+You will be required to pay both your own legal fees and those of the lender with commercial mortgages.
 Again because of the variety of property legal fees will vary with complexity, but start at around £500 for each party.
 Savings in cost and time can be made where it is agreed that both parties will use different partners in the same firm for representation.

 Using a broker